jendave/ironsmith-compendiums/README.md

 The Oracles can also be added to the character sheet by using the `Custom Folders` method below.

 Macros for Dice rolling can be found in the `Ironsmith Expanded Oracles Macros` compendium.
 Drag and drop any you need into the macro toolbar.
+Macros use the current `Roll Mode` when executed.

 ### (Optional Installation) Use Custom Folders to add Character Sheet Oracles